 Legal Department (aka Clients) Efforts Designed to Drive Outside Counsel Diversity

 The following list of activities that legal departments are undertaking to push for greater law firm diversity is curated from public sources, mostly news articles and conferences.
-If your company would like to update or correct its listing, or add an initiative to the list, please contact Lisa Kirby, Managing Director of Knowledge Sharing and Research, at Lisa@diversitylab.com.
+If your company would like to update or correct its listing, or add an initiative to the list, please contact Lisa Kirby, Chief Intel and Knowledge Sharing Officer, at Lisa@diversitylab.com.

 - Facebook: As of 2017, Facebook requires outside counsel to field teams with at least 33% women and ethnic minorities and show they are actively creating “clear and measurable leadership opportunities for women and minorities.”
 Those opportunities include, for example, serving as client relationship managers and representing Facebook in the courtroom.

 - HP: Company will withhold up to 10% of bills from firms that do not meet or exceed HP’s diverse staffing requirements.
 To avoid this potential fee cut, firms must have at least one diverse firm relationship partner or at least one woman and one racially/ethnically diverse lawyer, each performing or managing at least 10% of the billable hours worked on HP matters.

 - Macy’s: Sets diversity objectives for each outside firm and reduces bonuses for failures to meet goals.
 Failure to meet goals also will result in reduced future work for the firm.